komputerwiz/kbdencode/README.md

 ## Adding new layouts
+The easiest way to specify new layouts is in a configuration file.
+The default configuration file location is `$HOME/.kbdencoderc`, and the format is extremely simple:

+    layout name
+    layout keymap string (see below)
+    layout name
+    layout keymap string (see below)
+    ...

-Layouts are specified as an initializer list in the `src/kbdencode.cc` file.
+Built-in layouts are specified as an initializer list in the `src/kbdencode.cc` file.
 Layouts can also be specified as values to the `--to` and `--from` options.
 The format is simple:

 1. type all the keys (without holding <kbd>Shift</kbd>) starting from the top-left (the backtick <kbd>`</kbd> symbol on a QWERTY keyboard), working left-to-right, and ending at the bottom-right (the forward-slash <kbd>/</kbd> key on a QWERTY keyboard).
 2. Repeat the process, but hold the <kbd>Shift</kbd> key down for all keys.